Command line text editing

 You can create new text files on the command-line with

-, but sometimes you also want to copy some text from one
+vim, but sometimes you also want to copy some text from one

-place and then paste it into vim
+place and then paste it into vim, just like you do with

 other programs.

-, but you have to tell
+You can paste into vim, but you have to tell

-that you’re about to paste something into it.
+vim that you’re about to paste something into it.
 You have

-that you’re going to paste something into it so
+to tell vim that you’re going to paste something into it so

-knows not to do things like automatically indent
+that vim knows not to do things like automatically indent

 when you’re editing a file with code in it.

-that we’re going to paste something into it
+We tell vim that we’re going to paste something into it

 by “setting a flag” called “paste”.

-Just before you paste something in vim
+Just before you paste something in vim, enter normal

 mode (press Escape on your keyboard), then type

-and press Enter.
+:set paste and press Enter.

 Now re-enter insert mode (press i on your keyboard) and paste whatever you wanted to paste.

-Finally, enter normal mode, then type :set nopaste
+Finally, enter normal mode, then type :set nopaste and

 press Enter.